What to Do When Your Car Insurance Company Leaves Your State

 What happens if I can't find any insurer willing to cover me?

 Every state in the U.S. maintains an assigned risk pool (also called an Automobile Insurance Plan or residual market) as a guaranteed safety net.
 These state-supervised programs require all licensed insurers to participate and share the burden of covering drivers who can't obtain voluntary market coverage.
-You'll need to apply through your state's plan — usually with the help of a licensed agent.
-Expect to pay significantly higher premiums and receive more limited coverage options, but coverage is guaranteed.
+You'll need to apply through your state's plan — usually with the help of a licensed agent — and expect to pay significantly higher premiums with more limited coverage options.
+But coverage is guaranteed, and it's always better than going uninsured.

 What's the single most important thing I can do right now to protect myself?

 Maintain continuous coverage — no matter what.
 A gap in your insurance history signals risk to future insurers and will result in higher premiums, fewer options, and potentially being routed into the assigned risk pool.
-If your insurer is leaving your state, begin shopping for replacement coverage the moment you receive the non-renewal notice.
-Don't wait until the last week.
+If your insurer is leaving your state, begin shopping the moment you receive the non-renewal notice.
+You can also review car insurance affordability options if costs in your state are becoming a burden.
 The combination of early action, broad comparison shopping, and an uninterrupted coverage record is your strongest defense against the financial impact of an insurer market exit.

 Compare Car Insurance Rates in Ohio